yumeng5/CatE/README.md

         ##########   Embedding Training:   ##########
         -size <int>
-                Set dimension of word embeddings; default is 100 -iter <int>
+                Set dimension of text embeddings; default is 100 -iter <int>
                 Set the number of iterations to train on the corpus (performing topic mining); default is 5 -pretrain <int>